 In May last year, the deputy director of the Nordic Cochrane Centre in Denmark, Karsten Juhl Jørgensen, and others filed an official complaint about how the EMA handled the HPV safety issue.

 Colton Berrett was paralysed after receiving three Gardasil vaccinations.
 He was just 13 years old.
+He was diagnosed with transverse myelitis, a rare clinical syndrome in which an immune-mediated process causes neural injury to the spinal cord.

 A sports enthusiast from an early age, Colton loved baseball, riding motorcycles, indoor skydiving, skiing, and especially motocross.